govfresh/govfresh.github.io/_ideas/usajobs-meta-image.md

 ---
 date: 2022-07-01
 title: "Add image meta tag to USAJOBS posts to increase social media reach"
-description: "One simple piece of code to the U.S. government's employment website could go a long way in increasing the visibility of job opportunities."
+description: "One simple piece of code to the U.S. government's employment website could go a long way in increasing the visibility of federal job opportunities."
 author: Luke Fretwell
 img-feat:
 done: